 - Honor Orchestra of America members are eligible to be nominated for The Revelli Scholarship, a $1,000 scholarship awarded to a Music for All National Festival participating senior intending to study music performance or music education and pursue a career as a music educator

-- The "credential" of membership in an elite "family" that includes only a select number of the nation’s most outstanding young musicians
+- Membership in an elite family that annually includes only a select number of the most outstanding musicians nationwide

 Mindy Dauner, Orchestra Director, South H.S., NE